George Abbott: Career

 Abbott started acting on Broadway in 1913, debuting in The Misleading Lady.
 While acting in several plays in New York City, he began to write; his first successful play was The Fall Guy (1925).

 Abbott acquired a reputation as an astute "show doctor".
 He frequently was called upon to supervise changes when a show was having difficulties in tryouts or previews prior to its Broadway opening.
 His first hit was Broadway, written and directed in partnership with Philip Dunning, whose play Abbott "rejiggered".
 It opened on September 16, 1926, at the Broadhurst Theatre and ran for 603 performances.
-Other successes followed, and it was a rare year that did not have an Abbott production on Broadway.
+Other successes followed, and only a rare year did not have an Abbott production on Broadway.

-He also worked in Hollywood as a film writer and director while continuing with his theatre work.
+He also worked in Hollywood as a film writer and director, while continuing with his theatre work.

-Among those who worked with Abbott early in their careers are Desi Arnaz, Gene Kelly, June Havoc, Betty Comden, Adolph Green, Leonard Bernstein, Jules Styne, Stephen Sondheim, Elaine Stritch, John Kander, Fred Ebb, Carol Burnett and Liza Minnelli.
-He introduced the "fast-paced, tightly integrated style that influenced" performers and especially directors such as Jerome Robbins, Bob Fosse and Hal Prince.
+Among those who worked with Abbott early in their careers are Desi Arnaz, Leonard Bernstein, Carol Burnett, Betty Comden and Adolph Green, June Havoc, John Kander and Fred Ebb, Gene Kelly, Liza Minnelli, Stephen Sondheim, Elaine Stritch, and Jule Styne.
+He introduced the "fast-paced, tightly integrated style that influenced" performers and especially directors such as Jerome Robbins, Bob Fosse, and Hal Prince.

-Abbott directed U. S. Royal Showcase, a comedy-variety television program that ran on NBC from January 13, 1952, to June 26, 1952, and he was the show's host until April 13, 1952.
+Abbott directed Royal Showcase, a comedy-variety television program that ran on NBC from January 13 to June 26, 1952, and he was the show's host until April 13, 1952.